 Ranked!
 The 10 best goalkeepers of the 21st century

-Since the year 2000, we’ve seen some of the best glovemen in history prowling six-yard boxes (and beyond).
-With Gianluigi Buffon departing Juventus, Declan Warrington picks the top 10 across the last 18 years
+The best glovemen in history prowling six-yard boxes (and beyond) – Declan Warrington picks the top 10 across the last 23 years

 10. Hugo Lloris

 Lloris gained wider recognition for his exceptional abilities after moving to the Premier League with Tottenham in 2012.
-In the years since Spurs spent £11.8m recruiting him from Lyon, the 31-year-old France international (96 caps and counting) has demonstrated to a wider audience that he's as brave as he is understated.
-He’s also one of the best with the ball at his feet; a quality increasingly in demand.
+In the years since Spurs spent £11.8m recruiting him from Lyon, the France international has demonstrated to a wider audience that at his best, he was as brave as he was understated.

 9. Julio Cesar